What Happens if You Are in a Car Accident in a No-Fault State?

 • Pain and suffering claims

-Filing Florida PIP Claims After a Florida Motor Vehicle Accident
+Filing Florida PIP Claims After a Motor Vehicle Accident

 After a car accident in a no-fault insurance state, you must submit a PIP claim.
-The owner of the motor vehicle is covered under their insurance even when they are pedestrians, riding a motorcycle, in someone else's automobile, or even if they are injured in another state.
-Your insurer then has 30 days to either accept the claim and pay the expenses or deny the claim.
+The owner of the motor vehicle is covered under their insurance even when they are pedestrians, in someone else’s automobile, or if they are injured in another state.
+After you file a PIP claim, your insurer then has 30 days to either accept the claim and pay the expenses or deny the claim.

-If your insurer denies your claim, they must provide you with a written explanation as to why.
-This gives you an opportunity to appeal the denial and a qualified car accident attorney can assist you with that appeal.
+If your insurer denies your claim, they must provide you with a written explanation explaining why your claim was denied.
+This gives you an opportunity to appeal the denial.
+Appealing a denied claim is a complicated procedure that requires specific evidence and legal arguments.
+A qualified car accident attorney can help you file a successful appeal.
 Certain motor vehicles are excluded from the requirement of no-fault coverage, including motorcycles, specialty vehicles designed for off-road use, and commercial or business vehicles.

 • District of Columbia